sirashofficial/dd-coder-dojo/README.md

-# DD Coder Dojo Website
+# Code with Ubuntu Website

-A modern, responsive website for DD Coder Dojo - building the next generation of developers through coding education and community engagement.
+A modern, responsive website for Code with Ubuntu - building the next generation of developers through coding education and community engagement.

 ## 🚀 Quick Start